groboclown/petronia/docs/architecture.md

 Due to the inability to truly lock down Python extensions in-memory, this only has impact when dealing with remote events.

+### Super Secure Petronia

+With the extension execution in a separate process, this enables Petronia to be able to run in a highly secure environment.

+The main process would need enough permission to be able to start processes that have all the permissions they need, but it would only be in charge of:

+* Finding platform-specific information about the install, to know where to look for configuration files and extensions.
+* Loading the most basic parts of the configuration, enough to know the basic deployment landscape.
+* Launch sub-processes by permission grouping.
+Platform UI manipulation would be in one process, execution child process would be in another, and so on.

+This web of processes would listen on a local network port (could even be SSL with a once-per-load time self-signed certificate) for events.
+The locally running event bus would translate "added listener" to include the listener's port number before sending it to all other processes.

+This setup is a long term goal, but should be kept in mind when writing extensions and the core system.

 ## System Parts

 ### Core